Effect of energy dissipation on radiofrequency ablation model in cardiac tissue: modelling, analysis and numerical simulation: Conclusion and perspectives

 The phenomena of radiofrequency ablation in different tissues are procedures that make it possible to predict the temperature of the tissues during these procedures.
 For this reason, we believe that this work opens up interesting perspectives, such as optimal control models and inverse problems, namely the identification of the frequency factor of different types of tissue.

 As we were equipped in the last section, for $g$ large enough, we notice a rapid increase in temperature as well as in the order of rotation of the fluid.
-This motivates us to study particular cases where the source terms are less regular, the case $L^1$ for example.
+This motivates us to study particular cases where the source terms are less regular, the case $L^1$ for example. {However, it is important to note that the numerical resolution of the shemas proposed in this document is only one of the perspectives for future works}.

 Other perspectives consist in deriving system \eqref{System} from a kinetic-fluid model.
-This can improve our knowledge from the modeling point of view, as the kinetic (mesoscopic) scale gives a more detailed insight into the interactions of the cells.
+This can improve our knowledge from the modeling point of view, as the kinetic (mesoscopic) scale gives a more detailed insight into the involved interactions.
 However, for more details, we refer the interested reader to \cite{ABKMZ20}.
 Another interesting perspective could be to consider the stochastic aspect, see \cite{BNTZ23,BTZ22,Z23}.